TarantulaTechnology/Biology-of-Brain-and-Behavior/syllabus.md

   and classroom time is used for more interactive actvities: discussion, practical aspects of learning etc.

+### **course materials**
+All relevant materials will be posted on https://github.com/mmagnuski/Biology-of-Brain-and-Behavior ahead of time.
+The course function is supportive to the module lectures (*A journey inside the brain – from neuroanatomy to behavior* and *Physiological mechanisms of mental functions*), so attending lectures and reading lecture materials is assumend.

 ### **STUDENT PROJECT**
-projects will be completed in groups of 2-4 students and presented in written form
+Projects will be completed in groups of 2-4 students and presented in a written form.
+The main idea of the project is to practice:
+* searching for neuroscientific information in available literature
+* selecting relevant materials
+* reading less technical neuroscientific papers
+* summarizing content of these materials

+The projects will be completed in 5 steps.
+Students will:
-* find something neuroscientific that interests you: maybe function(s) of a given brain region (or a network o regions), or mechanisms of some psychological funcion (other topics are also possible for example: how brain connectivity influences psychological phenomena; what are the neural mechanisms of a specific disorder)
+* choose a topic for their project from a list of topics given by the teacher.
+Students can propose and consult topics for the project if they prefer so.
+The topics can range from function(s) of a given brain region (or a network o regions); mechanisms of given psychological funcion; how brain connectivity influences psychological phenomena; what are the neural mechanisms of a specific disorder etc.
-* look for materials about this topic (google scholar, pubmed, science blogs, scholarpedia, book chapters)
+* look for materials about this topic (google scholar, pubmed, science blogs, scholarpedia, book chapters).
 * read through these sources, especially abstracts of scientific publications, sum up initial findings
 * choose a few papers, look through figures, conclusions (maybe introduction too). describe what you understood, consult what you do not with the teacher
-* your final selection should consist of at least one experimental paper that you will discuss in a written form, consider looking for a review paper or some other source of general background information
+* write a summary on the basis of final selection of materials (this should consist of at least one experimental paper).
+Critical discussion of the materials will be encouraged.
+Consultation and help from the teacher will be available at each of theses steps.

 ### IN-CLASS MEETINGS:
 #### INTRODUCTION TO NEUROSCIENCE and its METHODS